 Can I take the tests online?

 You can take the Spanish, French and German placement tests online, on your own time and in a location of your choice.
 The Japanese test is not internet-based, although you can request and submit it by email.
-The math placement test, however, is only available in a proctored environment on Oglethorpe's campus.
+The math placement test is available to you online anytime for a $14.95 proctoring fee, but it will also be available free of charge in a proctored environment on Oglethorpe's campus on each OU Passport date.

-Okay, I know I have to take the MATH placement test on campus.
+I would prefer to take the math placement test on campus.
 When can I do that?

-New students entering in fall 2013 will receive more information from the admission office about math placement proctoring.
-Typically, Oglethorpe encourages students in the local area to sign up for an afternoon test in the spring or early summer.
-New students from outside the Atlanta area typically complete the math placement test at OU Passport (summer academic orientation).
+New students will complete the math placement test during OU Passport (summer academic orientation) or by appointment with the admission office (contact us for more info).
 If you are enrolling for the summer term or are a continuing Oglethorpe student, please contact the Academic Success Center to inquire about opportunities for proctoring.

 Can I bring a calculator for the math placement test?